Geoinfo-TUGraz/Geoinfo-TUGraz.github.io/studying/thesis_topics/msc_rock_glacier/index.md

   * Analysis of existing rock glacier inventories
   * Review of surveying data for rock glaciers
   * Review of approaches to describe rock glacier kinematics
 * Development of a Linked Data enabled SDI for rock glaciers based on the conceptual model.
-This involves setting up a Linked Data endpoint including the inherent semantics (RDF Schema.
+This involves setting up a Linked Data endpoint including the inherent semantics (RDF Schema).
 Development of a strategy to integrate existing rock glacier inventories with Linked Data strategies.
 * Integration of selected rock glacier test data sets, to prove the functionality of the prototype.

 {%